 I've moved around a lot (I grew up in Oregon and Utah, I did my grad work at NYU in New York [in Film and anthropology]and my undergrad at BYU, and was in Kansas City prior to Stillwater) and while it hasn't been kind to my social life I think it has made me become a well-rounded person with diverse interests from things outdoorsy to things...indoorsy (I guess neither of those are words but you get the point).
 Doing/building tangible things is a nice change of pace form abstract academic things: I rebuilt my first car (a 72 Opel GT), and enjoy nature.

-I have a sense of humor, though the most unfunny thing ever is telling someone you're funny.
-Laughing is essential for me.
+Humor is a big part of my life, though the most unfunny thing ever is telling someone you're funny.

 I love music, playing (guitar, piano, sax) and listening to it, discovering it, attempting to make the perfect playlist, watching movies, TV (I probably watch more cartoons now than when I was 8) and am terrific at trivia games (my ratio of useless to useful information is rather skewed).